ethiccinema/qtmypaint/README.md

 QTMyPaint is an interface to help integrate the libmypaint brush engine library within your QT based applications.
 (The example's GUI is based on a demo application made by Sebastien Leon)

-The main code of this interface is stored in the sub-folder "QTMyPaint"
+The main code of this interface is stored in the sub-folder "src"

 This lib is at a very early stage and only implements very basic features.
 Please feel free to fork and modify this project.